curtburk/PPT-translator/README.md

 3. **Translate** — the LLM translates all text content slide-by-slide
 4. **Download** the translated `.pptx` with original formatting intact

 Text is translated at the shape level using an LLM (Qwen3.6-35B-A3B via vLLM), which produces significantly better translations than small seq2seq models — especially for corporate training materials with domain-specific terminology.
+A 10-slide customer briefing deck translates in roughly 75 seconds.

 ## Architecture